 In the Summer of 2012, I was approached by Dan X. O'Neil, the new Executive Director of the Smart Chicago Collaborative, to work on some projects (Connect Chicago and Chicago Early Learning) as a consultant.
 I had already decided to go part-time at Webitects to devote more time to Open City, and it seemed like it was finally time to strike out on my own.

 I formed my own LLC, called it DataMade (my wife Aya's idea) and got to work.
 At the same time, my collaborations with Forest Gregg continued on projects like CPS Tiers, Dedupe and Councilmatic.
 In January 2013, Forest joined DataMade as a partner.

 Over the years DataMade has grown our staff, clients and expertise.
-Our clients include many notable universities, nonprofits and municipalities, including University of Chicago, The Atlanta Journal Constitution, The Associated Press, LISC-Chicago and The State of New York.
+Our clients include many notable universities, nonprofits and municipalities, including the City of Chicago, Los Angeles METRO, Injustice Watch, DePaul University, and Columbia University.